Althea Gyles: Career

 Symons described Smithers as "a drunken brute whom no one could stand", who had "left her as soon as he had alienated her other friends."
 The breakdown of Smithers and Gyles's relationship led to a collapse in her health, from which she never recovered completely, and her work as a productive designer was effectively over.
 Her only surviving work is the rejected frontispiece for Yeats's The Wind Among the Reeds, which in the event was re-used for The Shadowy Waters (1900), and is held in the British Library.
 The spine design for The Secret Rose was reused in the 1902 edition, but it is unknown whether Gyles was involved in this redesign.
 In 1903, her front and rear cover designs for The Wind Among the Reeds were redrawn, but it is unlikely she redrew them.
 Subsequently, Yeats refused a number of her book spine designs.

 Gyles published verse occasionally in the Saturday Review, the Candid Friend, The Kensington, The Venture, The Academy, Orpheus, and The Vineyard.
-Her financial difficulties continued, refusing help from her family.
+Her financial difficulties continued, and she refused help from her family.
 Gyles's friend Cecil French described her as "a noble difficult being who invariably became the despair of those who had helped her."
 Although she had compiled a volume of her verse, it remained a transcript, due to her inability to proof it, with her claiming "the effort would kill her; nor was anyone else allowed to correct the proofs."
 The transcripts are held in Arthur Henry Bullen's archive.
 Compton and Faith Mackenzie visited her at her home in Paradise Walk, Chelsea, describing her living conditions as having "an atmosphere of squalid poverty", leading to the couple inviting her to Cornwall in May 1908.

 In 1908, Gyles was living at 2 Oakley Crescent, Chelsea, with Francis John Stamford and Minnie Brook.

 One of Gyles's unfinished projects was an alphabet she was designing, The alphabet of the wonderful wood, around 1906.
 Eleanor Farjeon described her as "quite exquisitely gifted, as a writer and an artist; with the sort of temperament that stood in her own light", but added that she was "fascinating and exhausting."
-In 1914 she published Letters to Children about Drawing, Painting, and Something More, using the name of "John Meade".
+In 1914 she published Letters to Children about Drawing, Painting, and Something More, using the name "John Meade".